The-deep-biosphere/2023-Milos/CoDA_analysis.md

 A small problem now is that afterwards we want to use the absolute abundance data, and we have now a list of names from the relative abundance table.
 Seems that R does not keep the same OTU name when pooling.
-So we will now look at the matching OTUs in the Milos_damily taxa_names().
+So we will now look at the matching OTUs in the Milos_family taxa_names().

 ``` r